-2019
+2019 Continuing Discontinued Metso total Metso total

-EUR million Continuing operations Discontinued operations Metso total Metso total
+EUR million operations operations 2019 2018

 Operational items 28 232 260 224

 Financial items 119 499 618 471

 Hedges -146 -712 -857 -660

 Total exposure 1 19 21 34

 This aggregate group level currency exposure is the basis for the sensitivity analysis of foreign exchange risk.
 This exposure, net of respective hedges, is composed of all assets and liabilities denominated in foreign currencies, projected cash flows for unrecognized firm commitments, both short- and long-term sales and purchase contracts and anticipated operational cash flows to the extent their realization has been deemed highly probable and therefore hedged.
 This analysis excludes net foreign currency investments in subsidiaries together with instruments hedging these investments.